Medicare Advantage Plans

 • Refraction tests

 If you rely solely on Medicare Part A, you will be responsible for the cost of most vision-related needs.
+Understanding Your Vision Benefits is crucial in determining whether additional coverage is necessary for routine care.

 Understanding Your Vision Benefits: Part B Coverage